hmrc/logback-json-logger/README.md

 [![Build Status](https://travis-ci.org/hmrc/logback-json-logger.svg)](https://travis-ci.org/hmrc/logback-json-logger) [ ![Download](https://api.bintray.com/packages/hmrc/releases/logback-json-logger/images/download.svg) ](https://bintray.com/hmrc/releases/logback-json-logger/_latestVersion)

-This is a Json encoder for logback applications logger.
-It uses MDC to output all its properties in the log message too.
+This is a JSON encoder for [Logback](http://logback.qos.ch/documentation.html) applications logger.
+It uses Mapped Diagnostic Contexts ([MDC](http://logback.qos.ch/manual/mdc.html)) to include appropriate context information in each log message too.

 These are the properties (for your `application.conf`) that you can use to alter the log output: